-Selected publications include: Are Gender Stereotypes Bad for Women?
-Rethinking Antidiscrimination Law and Work-Family Conflict (Columbia Law Review), Discrimination at Will: Job Security Protections and Equal Employment Opportunity in Conflict (Stanford Law Review), Procedural Path Dependence: Discrimination and the Civil-Criminal Divide (Washington University Law Review), Gender Parity and State Legitimacy: From Public Office to Corporate Boards (fInternational Journal of Constitutional Law).
+Representative publications include: Are Gender Stereotypes Bad for Women?
+Rethinking Antidiscrimination Law and Work-Family Conflict (Columbia Law Review), Discrimination at Will: Job Security Protections and Equal Employment Opportunity in Conflict (Stanford Law Review), Procedural Path Dependence: Discrimination and the Civil-Criminal Divide (Washington University Law Review), Gender Parity and State Legitimacy: From Public Office to Corporate Boards (International Journal of Constitutional Law).

-She has also commented in the media, including the New York Times on transatlantic legal comparisons.
-Professor Suk is the Chair of the Association of American Law Schools (AALS) Section on Comparative Law, and has previously chaired the AALS Section on Employment Discrimination.
+She has lectured widely in the United States, Europe, and Australia, and has also commented in the media, including the New York Times, on issues of gender and race equality.
+Professor Suk recently served as Chair of the Association of American Law Schools (AALS) Section on Comparative Law, and the Section on Employment Discrimination.
+She is a founding executive committee member of the newly formed AALS Section on European Law.
 She was a Jean Monnet fellow at the European University Institute in Florence and a Law and Public Affairs fellow at Princeton University.
-She has taught as a visiting professor at the University of Chicago and UCLA law schools.
+She has taught as a visiting professor at Harvard Law School, Columbia Law School, the University of Chicago Law School, and UCLA Law School.
+Recently, she held a Visiting Fellowship at University LUISS – Guido Carli in Rome.
 Before entering law teaching, she clerked for Harry T. Edwards on the U.S. Court of Appeals for the D.C.
 Circuit.
 She obtained her A.B. summa cum laude from Harvard in English and French literature, a J.D. from Yale Law School, and a D.Phil. in Politics from Oxford University, where she was a Marshall Scholar.
-In 2012-13, she will be a visiting professor at Harvard Law School.

 Cardozo School of Law